top of page

 Abandoning Camp

 By the turn of the century, the surface gold was exhausted.
 A fire destroyed many of the camp's buildings in 1898, including the timber hotel and one of the meeting halls.
 Many left the camp.
 Some men went home to China.
 Some went on to market gardening.
 Others found work on farms or left the district in search of urban work.
-Families moved away from Lawrence to cities and towns in both the North and the South Island.
+Families moved away from Lawrence to cities and towns in the North and the South Island.

 In 1903 the hotel was sold to Europeans.
 By 1928 there were only 14 Chinese men living in the camp and by 1946 it was empty.
 Buildings became derelict.
 The Poon Fah joss house* was sold to Miss Isabell Turnbull who moved it to Maryport St in Lawrence and used it as a holiday home.